The64thGamer/cheeseepedia/content/h3guf3i366qt1qv4/content.md

-The first ***Pizza Time Theatre Skee-Ball Points sign* debuted at the second Chuck E. Cheese's Pizza Time Theatre on {{< wiki-link "San Jose, CA (1371 Kooser Rd)" >}} located in the Blossom Hill Shopping Center from December 1978 to an unknown year, presumably 1981.**
+The first ***Pizza Time Theatre Skee-Ball Points sign* debuted at the second Chuck E. Cheese's Pizza Time Theatre on [San Jose, CA (1371 Kooser Rd)] located in the Blossom Hill Shopping Center from December 1978 to an unknown year, presumably 1981.**

 ## Production